OpenBB-finance/openbb-agents/README.md

 >>> openbb_agent("What is the stock price of AAPL?", openbb_pat="<openbb-hub-pat>")
 ```

-**Note:** The agent automatically configures itself based on which data provider
-credentials are available.
-This means that certain data sources and functions
-may not be available without the proper API key.
-By default, `yfinance` is
-included as a data provider, which does not require an API key.
-For a list of functions and their supported data providers, see the [OpenBB Platform documentation](https://docs.openbb.co/platform/reference).
+**Note:** The agent dynamically configures itself based on the available data provider credentials.
+Consequently, certain data sources and functions may be inaccessible without the appropriate API key.
+By default, `yfinance` is included as a data provider and does not require an API key.
+For a comprehensive list of functions and their supported data providers, refer to the [OpenBB Platform documentation](https://docs.openbb.co/platform/reference).

 Queries can be relatively complex: